-- (a) The investigator-in-charge shall ensure that the notifications of other States and the ICAO of the accident or incident and the instituting of the investigation. - (b) The collection and recording of information shall not be delayed to await the arrival of an accredited representative.
+- (a) 12 Upon receipt of the incident/ accident report, CAAV confirm the information and notify other States and the ICAO of the accident or incident. - (b) The collection and recording of information shall not be delayed to await the arrival of an accredited representative.